 busy

-To secure the pouch, I used a wide strap that wraps around the Kydex panel and the tool pouch.
+To secure the pouch, I used wide straps that wrap around the Kydex panel and the tool pouch.
 Easy to disengage when needed and easy to reinstall when finished.

 busy